dahlia/fedify/docs/tutorial/basics.md

 an incoming activity is addressed to an actor on the server.

 As mentioned earlier, there will be only one actor (i.e., account) on the server.
-We will name its handle as *me* (you can choose any handle you like).
+We will name its identifier as *me* (you can choose any identifier you like).

 Let's create an actor dispatcher for our server: